FusionAuth/fusionauth-site/site/_posts/2020-05-06-securing-asp-netcore-razor-pages-app-with-oauth.md

 dotnet publish -r win-x64 && bin/Debug/netcoreapp3.1/win-x64/publish/SampleApp.exe
 ```

 If I visit `http://localhost:5000` I'm redirected to an https address and get a warning from my browser.
-While that might make sense in production, unless we terminated TLS before traffic gets to this application, we don't need this behavior in development.
+While that might make sense in production, unless we terminate TLS before traffic gets to this application, we don't need this behavior in development.
 To avoid this, simply remove `app.UseHttpsRedirection();` from `Startup.cs`, which is the main configuration file for our web application.

 We'll also want to add a page to be secured, which we'll aptly call "Secure".
 Add `Secure.cshtml` and `Secure.cshtml.cs` to the `SampleApp/Pages` directory.
 Give them the following content: